SML-CompBio/OncoMark/docs/usage.md

 ### Notes and Tips

-- Ensure your input data contains genes matching the feature names used during model training.
 - Ensure that the genes is in the columns of the datasets.
 - Genes missing from the input data but used during model training will be filled with zeros, while additional genes not used in training will be ignored.
 - Check the [Documentation](https://oncomark.readthedocs.io/en/latest/) for troubleshooting tips and advanced usage.